MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-overview.md

 ---
-title: Protect company information by restricting capabilities in Dynamics 365 Remote Assist
+title: Protect company information by restricting capabilities in Microsoft Dynamics 365 Remote Assist
 author: amaraanigbo
 description: Learn how to protect company information in Dynamics 365 Remote Assist by restricting capabilities, including calling, access to OneDrive files, access to asset records, and the ability to sign out of the app. ms.author: soanigbo